jdunkerley/jdunkerley/order-of-evaluation.md

 |TRUE|FALSE|TRUE|
 |TRUE|TRUE|TRUE|

-In this case, if we evaluate `Left` to be `TRUE` we can stop as we know the result is `TRUE` and not bother with evaluating `Right`.
+In this case, if we evaluate `Left` to be `TRUE`, we can stop as we know the result is `TRUE` and not bother with evaluating `Right`.

 This is called [Short Circuit Evaluation](https://en.wikipedia.org/wiki/Short-circuit_evaluation).
-Let's take a look and see what happens in Alteryx:
+Take a look and see what happens in Alteryx:

 ```none
 LOG(1, "C:\Temp\Logic.log", "Left") AND LOG(1, "C:\Temp\Logic.log", "Right")